jeffschwartz/yada/README.md

 + Add more components.
 Obviously this one is where the WIP comes from.
 + Accessibility.
-+ Carousel desperately needs to be revisited and might merit its own separate project.
++ <del>Carousel desperately needs to be revisited and might merit its own separate project.</del>
 + Constant refactoring.
 + A React version?
 Maybe?